railsuser2014/openobject-doc-book-en/source/book/1/1_1_Inst_Config/1_1_Inst_Config_db_create.rst

 .. figure:: images/change_superadmin_pwd.png
    :align: center

-   *Changing the super-administrator password through the web client.*
+   *Changing the super-administrator password through the web client*

 .. figure:: images/create_new_db_GTK.png
    :align: center

-   *Creating a new database through the GTK client.*
+   *Creating a new database through the GTK client*

 * If you're using the GTK client, choose :menuselection:`Files --> Database --> New database`  in the menu at the top left.
 Enter the super-administrator password, then the name of the new database